 Keaton Boyle

-During the 2022 US election cycle, I worked as a Field Organizer for the Kansas Democratic coordinated campaign in Sharice Davids' district, and volunteered in technical and non-technical roles with Bluebonnet Data, the Kermit Jones campaign in CA-03, and Tech for Campaigns.
+During the 2024 US election cycle, I worked with DigiDems to provide data and general support for Missy Cotter Smasal's bid for US House in Virginia's second district.
+In the 2022 cycle, I worked as a Field Organizer for the Kansas Democratic coordinated campaign in Sharice Davids' district, and volunteered in technical and non-technical roles with Bluebonnet Data, the Kermit Jones campaign in CA-03, and Tech for Campaigns.

 From 2020 to January 2022, I was a Technology Fellow in the Federal Trade Commission's Technology Enforcement Division.
 I researched trends, conducted trainings, translated from tech-speak to lawyer-speak, and assisted with writing, interviewing, and theorizing at various stages of FTC v.
 Facebook and other digital market competition matters.